Master of Science in Speech Language Pathology

 MSLP 5007.
 Motor Speech Disorders.
 3 Credit Hours.

 This course addresses motor speech disorders- apraxia of Speech and dysarthria.
-The content areas include theoretical models, neuropathophysiology, symtomatology, various instruments and tests for assessment, differential diagnosis, and clinical management.
+The content areas include theoretical models, neuropathophysiology, symptomatology, various instruments and tests for assessment, differential diagnosis, and clinical management.

 MSLP 5008.
 Language Disorders in Children: Preschool and School Age.
 3 Credit Hours.

-This course addresses language development and disorders of preschool and school-age children and adolescents.
+This course addresses language development and disorders in preschool, school-age, and adolescent children and adolescents.
 The content areas include underlying etiologies, clinical characteristics, assessment batteries, and evidence-based intervention strategies for primary and secondary language learners.

 MSLP 5009.
 Dysphagia in Adults and Children.
 3 Credit Hours.

 This course addresses swallowing disorders in both adults and children in various populations across the age span.
-Content areas covered include normal anatomy and physiology of swallowing, evaluation of disordered oropharyngeal swallowing using instrumental and noninstrumental examination tools, including videoflouroscopic swallow study (VFSS) and flexible endoscopic examination for swallowing (FEES) procedures, and evidence-based treatment strategies for swallowing disorders.
+Content areas covered include normal anatomy and physiology of swallowing, evaluation of disordered oropharyngeal swallowing using instrumental and non-instrumental examination tools, including videofluoroscopic swallow study (VFSS) and flexible endoscopic examination for swallowing (FEES) procedures, and evidence-based treatment strategies for swallowing disorders.

 MSLP 5010.
 Clinical Methods in Speech-Language Pathology 2.
 2 Credit Hours.

-This is the second of the two courses taught in the simulated student clinical setting.
-This course emphasizes advanced clinical methods and skills for beginning graduate students with an emphasis on intervention.
+This is the second of the two courses taught in the simulated clinical setting.
+It focuses on advanced clinical methods and skills for beginning graduate students with an emphasis on intervention.
 Topics covered include various published and evidence-based clinical protocols and operational procedures in management.

 MSLP 5011.
 Evidence-Based Practice, Professional Issues, and Ethics.
 2 Credit Hours.